Fundamentals of Collections Care (Level 1)

 - Care of organic objects (e.g., textiles, paper, keratin and collagen-based materials)

 - Care of inorganic objects (e.g., metals, glass, ceramics, stone, bone, antler, ivory)

 This four week course uses a blended learning format.
 The class meets synchronously two hours per week via video conferencing, along with asynchronous discussions, readings, and hands-on activities to be completed each week.
 Participants build community through small group activities during synchronous class, online discussions, and virtual gatherings.
-The schedule for class meetings will be determined based on the time zones of participants.
+Live sessions will be held on Thursdays from 3:00-5:00 pm CST.

 The course fee includes all course materials, shipping, and Center for Collections Care swag.
 Hands-on kits and instructions are mailed to participants before the start of class.
 Hands-on kits and interactives include: